davidutibe/finance_management_dashboard/README.md

 ## Introduction
-Home Store (hypthetical), is a growing grocery delivery service across Nigeria, faced with tightening gross margins and a slowdown in repeat purchases.
-Leadership suspected that blanket discounting strategies were undercutting profitability and sought a more data-driven approach to pricing, bundling, and promotions.
+Home Store (hypthetical), is a growing grocery delivery service across Nigeria, has seen year-on-year fluctuations in profitability across its regional outlets.
+Leadership has rolled out varying strategies across procurement and operations between 2019 and 2020 to respond to regional performance disparities and rising operational costs.

-Using SQL, I analyzed their sales and customer data to identify patterns in margin contribution, customer behavior, and bundle effectiveness—leading to clear, actionable recommendations.
+This dashboard was created using Power BI to track the month-on-month and year-over-year performance of key Profit & Loss (P&L) indicators.
+With granular tracking at both regional and monthly levels, the company aims to uncover insights to guide pricing adjustments, cost reduction plans, and growth opportunities.

-## Project Description
+## Project Objectives
-The project involves the analysis of the Home Store Sales and Customer behaviour Data.
-The tasks to be completed include:
-1. Explore the data to look for the greatest correlations between the various bundles, promo strategies and profitability.
-2. Explore the data to determine the most profitable SKUs and cities with the most valuable customers.
-3. Create a markdown file for deployment.
-4. Host the code on GitHub or GitLab.
+1. To evaluate the impact of operational efficiency and cost structures across regions.
+2. To determine which months and regions contribute most to profitability.
+3. To assess how shifts in COGS, finance costs, and tax expenses are affecting Net Income.
+4. To inform investment strategies for the coming fiscal year

 ## Research Questions